Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 **14.4 Option to Terminate:** If any Force Majeure event persists for a continuous period of **three (3) months** or more such that it effectively frustrates the purpose of this Agreement or renders a material part of the Agreement unperformable, then either Party may terminate this Agreement by giving written notice to the other, without further liability (save for payment of any fees for services already rendered or System components already delivered up to the date of such termination).
 Upon such termination due to Force Majeure, any prepaid fees for services not rendered will be refunded to The Bank, and each Party will bear its own costs incurred due to the Force Majeure (unless otherwise agreed).

-**14.5 No Excuse for Financial Hardship:** For the avoidance of doubt, economic hardship, changes in market conditions, or insufficient business performance shall not constitute Force Majeure events.
-Each Party assumes the risk of its own financial and business conditions in entering this Agreement.

 ## **15\.
 Term and Termination**

 **15.1 Term of Agreement:** This Agreement shall commence on the Effective Date and, unless earlier terminated in accordance with its terms, shall remain in effect for an initial term of five (5) years from the Go Live Date (the “Initial Term”).
 Thereafter, the Agreement shall automatically renew for successive **one (1) year** terms (each a “Renewal Term”) unless either Party gives the other Party at least ninety (90) days’ written notice of non-renewal prior to the end of the then-current term.
 (If the Parties prefer a perpetual license with ongoing support, adjust this provision accordingly, or state that the license is perpetual but support is annual.
 Here, a fixed term is assumed for clarity.)

 **15.2 Termination for Cause:** Either Party may terminate this Agreement immediately upon written notice to the other Party if the other Party commits a material breach of this Agreement and (in the case of a breach capable of cure) fails to cure that breach within the applicable cure period specified in Section 13.2.
 Material breaches include (without limitation) those listed in Section 13.1 (Breach) above.
-If The Bank terminates for cause due to CICO’s uncured breach, The Bank shall be entitled to a pro-rata refund of any prepaid monthly fees covering the period after termination, and any obligation of The Bank to pay further fixed fees or revenue share shall cease as of the termination date (except that The Bank must pay any accrued but unpaid fees or revenue share up to that date).
-If CICO terminates for cause due to The Bank’s breach, The Bank shall immediately pay all outstanding fees due and any fixed fees that would have been payable through the end of the then-current term as a reasonable estimate of damages (or if the payment model has shifted to revenue share, an amount equal to 40% of the projected Chargeable Transaction revenue for the remainder of the term, as reasonably estimated based on prior performance).
+If The Bank terminates for cause due to CICO's uncured breach, any obligation of The Bank to pay revenue share shall cease as of the termination date (except that The Bank must pay any accrued but unpaid fees or revenue share up to that date).
+If CICO terminates for cause due to The Bank's breach, The Bank shall immediately pay all outstanding revenue share and marketing reimbursements due, plus an amount equal to CICO's projected revenue share for the following six (6) months based on the average monthly revenue share received in the prior six months, as a reasonable estimate of damages for lost revenue.

 **15.3 Mutual Termination (Convenience):** At any time after the System has been in live operation for at least **24 months** after go-live date, the Parties may mutually agree in writing to terminate this Agreement.
 If the Parties so agree, they shall negotiate in good faith any termination conditions, such as the effective date and any wind-down responsibilities.
 Either Party may propose a mutual termination if, for instance, business circumstances change or the partnership is no longer viable, but neither Party can force termination for convenience without the other’s consent (except as provided in Section 15.4 for early project termination).

-**15.4 Early Termination by The Bank (Pre-Go-Live):** In the event The Bank decides to terminate this Agreement **prior to the Go Live Date** (for reasons other than CICO’s breach or Force Majeure) or indefinitely suspend the implementation project for a period exceeding three (3) months, the following shall apply: The Bank shall pay to CICO, within thirty (30) days of such termination notice, an early termination fee equal to (i) all costs and fees for Implementation Services performed and expenses incurred by CICO up to the termination date (to the extent not already paid), **plus** (ii) a minimum commitment fee equal to one (1) month of the average applicable AMS Tier Fee (currently ETB 500,000 per month, totaling ETB 500,000), as a genuine pre-estimate of CICO’s investment and opportunity cost in allocating resources for the project.
+**15.4 Early Termination by The Bank (Pre-Go-Live):** In the event The Bank decides to terminate this Agreement **prior to the Go Live Date** (for reasons other than CICO’s breach or Force Majeure) or indefinitely suspend the implementation project for a period exceeding three (3) months, the following shall apply: The Bank shall pay to CICO, within thirty (30) days of such termination notice, an early termination fee equal to (i) all costs and fees for Implementation Services performed and expenses incurred by CICO up to the termination date (to the extent not already paid), **plus** (ii) a minimum commitment fee of ETB 500,000, as a genuine pre-estimate of CICO’s investment and opportunity cost in allocating resources for the project.
 This early termination fee is agreed not as a penalty, but as a genuine pre-estimate of a portion of CICO’s investment and opportunity cost in allocating resources for the project.
 Upon such payment and termination, The Bank will have no further rights to use the System (and any installed copies shall be removed as per 15.6).

 **15.5 Effects of Termination:** Upon termination or expiration of this Agreement for any reason: